 - 2U: 90-94 g.

-The power delivered by a racquet is directly proportional to its weight.
-This means a 2U racquet will smash more heavy shots as compared to 5U.
-Similarly, a 5U racket is considered more suitable for kids and female players because it is light.
+The power delivered by a racquet is directly proportional to its mass.
+In this sense, a 2U racquet will smash more heavy shots as compared to 5U.
+Similarly, a 5U racket is considered more suitable for kids and females because it is light.
 A 2U and 3U racket performs better for singles, whereas 4U is better for doubles.
-But it’s not a rule of thumb, you might also want to check other facts mentioned below.
+But it’s not a rule of thumb, and you might also want to check other facts mentioned below.

-Normally, heavyweight rackets cause fatigue or pain in the arm of new players due to fewer exercises.
-A 5U or 4U racket is considered good for newbies which is light and easy to handle.
+Commonly, heavyweight rackets cause fatigue or pain in the arm of newcomers due to fewer exercises.
+A 5U or 4U racket is considered suitable for newbies, which is light and easy to handle.

-3. Hand Grip or Handle: A perfect grip is based on your hand size.
-Bigger fists require G4 & G5 whereas G2 & G3 fit well for small hands.
+A perfect grip is based on your hand size.
+Bigger fists require G4 & G5, whereas G2 & G3 fit well for small hands.
 Always select a racket with a grip that is comfortable to hold & allows you to hit hard shots easily.
 It should not cause pain in your arms.
 A grip code table is published below that classifies the handle types on inches.

 |Grip Code||Universal Brands (inches)||Yonex (inches)|